bosborne/nyackcommunitygarden/garden-rules/index.md

 1. Garden membership is at the discretion of the Nyack Community Garden’s Executive Committee.

-2. Every gardener must attend the General Meetng.
+2. Every gardener must attend the General Meeting.

 3. One 1⁄2 plot or full plot is allowed per household.